chandanhpcic/docs/source/security.rst

 As most frameworks are not intended to be repeated very regularly, together with `jtsec <https://www.jtsec.es/>`__ we came up with an approach which makes it possible to pass the test twice a year, which is needed to align with our Business Edition releases.

-During every cycle, there's always a chance that (small) issues appear which should be fixed, in close accordance with jtsec, the OPNSense team prepares fixes for the findings and makes sure that these are included in a future (minor) release.
+During every cycle, there's always a chance that (small) issues appear which should be fixed, in close accordance with jtsec, the REticen8 team prepares fixes for the findings and makes sure that these are included in a future (minor) release.